 Bruce Campbell: “It was a dead, raw, store-bought chicken.
-They needed like a fleshy sound.
+They needed a fleshy sound.
 It wasn’t a live chicken that we killed.
 It left a smelly residual in the studio after a while because it was there for a couple of days.
 It got a little gnarly.
-That’s why I wrote a book about it to dispell any myths.
+That’s why I wrote a book about it to dispel any myths.
 In my first Chin Book, I wrote all about the Evil Dead and dispelled any rumors.

 Horror Fuel: “Not long after the series ended you announced that you were retiring Ash, How do you feel about that decision now?”

 Bruce Campbell: “I retired him so why would I feel bad about it?
 I feel great about it.
 It was time.
 No more dicking around.
 I don’t want to tease fans anymore.
 They’ve been teased and tormented for a long time.
 They wanted more Evil Dead, we gave them thirty episodes, fifteen more hours of the character.
 Basically, you know what it’s all I got.
 There is no more I can give the character physically, or mentally, or spiritually.
 I left it all on the table.
 The last season almost killed me, to tell the truth.
 These are difficult shows and movies to make.
 I’m sixty now.
 I’m like hey, let’s stop doing this before it gets embarrassing.
 Ash is supposed to have some physical skills and I’m already declining.
 Let’s get out before the wheelchair.”

 Horror Fuel: “I respect that, I really do.
 Ash has always been a very physical character.
 He’s constantly fighting something.
 I respect that you retired him while he’s still on top.”